Dhaemendra/chess-app/README.md

+The website is hosted on Vercel and can be accessed https://chess-game-mern.vercel.app/.

 ### Chess Game Server
 This is the server-side code for the Chess Game web application.
 It is built using Node.js and Express.js and MongoDB.